De/civilising processes: State-formation, habitus and ‘personality structures’ in thinking with Elias

 1.1 Certainly the best-known aspect of Norbert Elias’s work concerns the ‘civilising process’, in particular through the second of his books to be written and the first to appear in English, The Civilising Process (1939 in German, 1967 in English, 2012 Collected Works edition).
 As well as bringing him still-increasing fame and arising position amongst social and sociological theorists, it has also brought with it some confusion concerning Elias’s thinking about this.

 1.2 For some commentators, ‘civilising’ has been taken rather too literally and as though referring in a value-laden way to increasingly civilised (aka better) beliefs, manners and ways of behaving.
 This has been criticised as both naïve because this is not actually the state of the world, and relatedly as politically reprehensible because seen as valorising the rich white North.
+It seems that some of them have not actually read what he wrote!
 Also the idea of a civilising process has been seen as though he is suggesting a revamped Whig view of history, as inevitable progress.
+Again, this traduces what he actually wrote.
 The word ‘civilising’, then, has brought troubles as well as analytical strengths and possibilities, although it is clear that Elias intended neither of the ways of thinking about the civilising process just sketched.
-Rather, he is interested in what in societies in Europe has over time been perceived by them as ‘civilised’ and the direction in which manners and morals and such key matters as state-formation have proceeded.
+Rather, Elias is interested in what in societies in Europe has over time been perceived by them as ‘civilised’ and the direction in which manners and morals and such key matters as state-formation have proceeded.
 So his analytical attention is on changes in what is perceived as ‘civilising’ for people and groups of the past and the present, not ‘believing’ in this himself.

 1.3 In addition, built into Elias’s way of thinking about societies and changes over time is the idea that a continual forwards and backwards movement constitutes ‘sociogenesis’ or the processes of change, for societies are always in media res, and these processes involve are ‘barbarising you’ as well as ‘civilising’.
 Rather than political or analytical naivete, Elias is well aware that the world of European societies is constituted by violence as well as pacification, penury as well as accumulation, barbarism as well as civility, and that the large-scale developments characterising the processes of change in these societies are always complex ones that are cross-cut by their ‘Others’.